Chennai Mass Rapid Transit System: Network and lines

 The route taken by the MRTS line has resulted in the pillars of the elevated section of the railway encroaching the Buckingham Canal.
 Although the pillars were placed basis the approval of the state government, the government later proposed plans to restore the canal to make it navigable.
 However, as the MRTS pillars have reduced the canal width, a section of the canal is not navigable, and the pillars block the flow of rainwater discharge.

 Track

 The Chennai MRTS line bears greater resemblance to the suburban railway than a rapid transit line as it uses the same broad gauge (5 ft 6in) as the Chennai Suburban Railway system, allowing the usage of same train-sets across the existing suburban lines and the MRTS.
-Ballastless track is used between Tirumayilai and Velachery stations.
+Ballastless track is used in the elevated sections between Tirumayilai and St.Thomas Mount stations.
 The trains use 25 kV overhead catenary for traction.